isaac-dev0/e-commerce/README.md

 # E-commerce Application

-Welcome to my E-commerce Application.
-This will showcase skills learnt from the working environment, alongside the university environment.
+This will showcase skills learnt from both the working and university environment.

 ## Technologies